alsuren/mijia-homie/docs/presentation/slides.md

     <!-- except it's not, is it, because bintray is dead? -->
     <!-- cross compiling to ARM is a pain if you need c libs, but cross makes it okay -->
     <!-- cross compiling to ARM v6 even more of is a pain, as Will can testify, but we got there in the end -->
   - Everything is supervised by systemd.
   - Test coverage is a bit thin (blame me for this).

 - Desktop Linux tech stack (D-Bus, BlueZ) is not great.
 - Raspberry Pi only supports 10 connected BLE devices (10 << 100).
-  - My laptop only supports 7.
+  - Andrew's laptop only supports 7.
   - We added a USB Bluetooth adapter, and got a second Raspberry Pi.

 <!-- Rust is probably not the **best** language for this: